 This was a bad idea.
 A monumentally dumb fuck idea.
 He seriously should have taken that last smoke before they left.

 “Is this happening?”
-A warm hand grasped his arm, and Wylie held still as Beck pressed his chest up against his back.
-Hair tickled his cheek when Beck leaned over his shoulder and peered at the clock on the dash.
+Beck asked.
+A warm hand grasped his arm, and Wylie held still when his boyfriend pressed his chest up against his shoulder.
+Hair tickled his nose when Beck leaned across his chest and peered at the clock on the dash.
 “Shit, our timetable is going out the fucking window.”

-Beck turned toward him, but his gaze failed to find Wylie in the absolute black of the back of the van.
-Wylie’s pupils expanded, and shapes and colors began to reveal out of the darkness.
+Beck turned toward him but failed to find Wylie in the absolute black of the back of the van.
+The darkness didn’t stop Wylie’s supernatural vision.
+His pupils expanded, and shapes and colors began to appear out of the darkness.
 He focused on Beck and his gaze traced his boyfriend’s familiar, handsome features and slipped down to the smooth line of his throat.

 This was a mistake.
 Beck was too idealistic, too sweet for this gang bullshit.
 He had never spent a day out on his own and didn’t know shit about the real world.

-Wylie bent forward and his lips brushed Beck’s ear.
+Wylie bent forward and brushed his lips to Beck’s ear.
 “We can still back out.
 No one needs to know we came out here.”

 Beck shuddered, but it was only from the heat of Wylie’s breath on his skin.
 He turned his head and their noses bumped.
-It was surreal, and Wylie felt half a predator as he watched Beck’s limited human eyes blink uselessly in the dark.
+It was surreal, and Wylie felt half a predator as he watched Beck’s useless human eyes blink in the dark.
 Beck fumbled and his palm found Wylie’s neck and moved up to his face.
-He rubbed along the peach fuzz of Wylie’s crew cut to the back of his head and pressed forward so they wouldn’t be overheard.
+He rubbed along the peach fuzz of Wylie’s crew cut and inched forward, their mouths pressing close so they wouldn’t be overheard.